 Try it yourself!

 Rotterdam is and will always be a city of change, and flexibility is second nature to the people of Rotterdam.
 If there is a need, they will adapt!
 Rotterdam’s food culture reflects this beautifully.
 Try it yourself!
-Visit these nine original restaurants and discover how rewarding it is to eat innovatively and responsibly!
+Visit these ten original restaurants and discover how rewarding it is to eat innovatively and responsibly!